albedimaria/backend_master_thesis/README.md

 ## Reimagine Music Interaction and Visualization in Real-time with React

 EssentialSounds is a project that aims to change the way we visualize music samples.
-This repository houses the groundbreaking codebase that combines the power of Python's backend with React's frontend to bring you unparalleled 3D music sample visualization and an innovative filtering system.
+This repository houses the groundbreaking codebase that combines the power of Python's backend with React-3-Fiber's frontend to bring you unparalleled 3D music sample visualization and an innovative filtering system.
 The main features of this project are the following:

 * complete feature extraction using Essentia library
+* new 3D way of visualizing music samples with R3F
+* new way to organize the dataset: each axis displays a feature chosen by the user
 * new way of real-time filtering based on extracted features
-* new 3D way of visualizing music samples: each axis displays a feature chosen by the user
 * large set of available features for a unique and customised experience
-* possibility to handle up to 50 samples simultaneously without losing performance
+* possibility to handle up to 50* samples simultaneously without losing performance (*now 300)
+* responsive (to be tested for optimized UX)
+* easy, intuitive and guided UX

 ## how the project appears